TO REPORT A SEWER BACKUP: Call (901) 867-4980 from 7:00 am to 3:30 pm weekdays or (901) 229-1965 after-hours, holidays and weekends.

 To help prevent grease buildup and reduce the threat of a sewer blockage follow these few steps.
 Never pour grease down a sink drain, toilet or garbage disposal.
 Dispose of grease and grease products by soaking up grease and oils with paper towels and disposing of them in the trash.
 Before you was dishes or put dishes in the dish washer, scrape meat and food in the trash.

-Following these few steps could save you a costly plumbing bill and help protect your home and the enviroment.
+Following these few steps could save you a costly plumbing bill and help protect your home and the environment.

-For more information, contact the Wastewater Manager, Terry Perkins at email@example.com.
+For more information, contact the Wastewater Director, Gil Rivera at email@example.com